elalienx/space-launch-flights/README.md

 ## Improvements

 1. Added the patches of each flight.
 Of course, i made sure to use the small image version for faster loading.
-2. Added a friendly date format without using a library like Moment.js.
+1. Added a friendly date format without using a library like Moment.js.

 ## Refactor ideas

+1. Use TypeScript to write interfaces intead of prop validations.
+Thus, eliminating the warnings thrown by ES lint.
+Plus the extra core robustness from having strong data typing.
 1. I mentioned moving the fetch to a hook called `useFetch`, however the exercise is short enought to keep `App.jsx` as it is.
-2. Use `nextPage` and `prevPage` to avoid using the callback in `setPage()`.
+1. Use `nextPage` and `prevPage` to avoid using the callback in `setPage()`.
 This even allow us to ditch React and use pure JavaScript as we don't need to worry avoid having an state in sync (only for this type of small projects)
-3. Put a placeholder image while the rocket patches are loading.
+1. Put a placeholder image while the rocket patches are loading.
 I was just too lazy to copy and paste the template code from any previous project hehe.
-4. Add my own/Zalando design system but creating the design in Figma would take too much time.
+1. Add my own/Zalando design system but creating the design in Figma would take too much time.
-5. Organize better the CSS.
+1. Organize better the CSS.
 Right now everything is in one file.

 ## Schema